The Toughest Gooseneck Hitches and Accessories at the Lowest Prices

 An average first-rate trailer will last 10 to 15 years or longer when maintained well.

-A gooseneck hitch should be placed where the instructions say to put it.
-Traditionally, it’s always going to be above the rear axle of the truck or slightly ahead of the rear axle of the truck.
+A gooseneck hitch should be placed where the instructions say to.
+Traditionally, it’s always above or slightly ahead of the truck’s rear axle.

 Get the Best Deals on Trailer Hitches and More, Straight to Your Inbox!